Postgraduate Course: Introduction to scientific programming for MSc in Drug Discovery & Translational Biology (PGBI11039)

 - Understand basic python programming

-- Interpret and summarise the function of Python/JAVA code
+- Interpret and summarise the function of Python code

-- Compose simple command line programs in the Python/JAVA language
+- Compose simple command line programs in Python

 |Graduate Attributes and Skills